richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The mathematical model is constructed from a mixture of wellestablished theoretical principles, some physical insights and some clever mathematical tricks.
 The model is transformed into a computable algorithm, and the computation of the equations over time is said to simulate the system under study.(8) In simulation, drawings are not simply expanded to models, but multiplied through time to create time-based situation-specific experiences.
 The epistemological nature of the architectural drawing is changing as many more layers of information are exposed and this is apparent in many aspects of architectural practice.[2-4]

+There are some designers who primarily use custom parametric software that they write themselves, as this gives ultimate control, scalability and the incorporation of unique performance analyses.[2-4]

 ##  参数化设计方法未来发展趋势预测
 ### 智能化与未来